crnguyen/PingPong/README.md

 3. Find a way to have a smooother animation for ball and paddle movements
 4. Set up game for mobile users
 5. Build a modal that displays latest score upon winning or losing
+6. Fix responsiveness of paddle and ball movements
 - (adding onto this as I think of more ideas!)